Free up disk space in Windows

 If you experience frequent computer crashes (aka Blue Screens of Death, BSOD) and restarts, do not select Memory Dumps - use free WhoCrashed for analyzing crash dumps and determining causes of problems.
 After the problems have been resolved, it is safe to remove the old memory dump files.

 Windows XP offers to Compress old files - the files that have not been accessed or modified within last 50 days.
-You can use this option safely, but be aware that the process might take up to several hours to complete.
+You can use this option safely, but be aware that the process might take several hours to complete.

 In Windows Vista, 7, 8 and 8.1, you should not tick the Thumbnails option.
 Thumbnails are small previews of photos and videos available on your computer.
 You see those preview pictures while you browse your Pictures and Video folders or libraries.
 Unless you have recently deleted hundreds of video and photo files, you should leave Thumbnails deselected, because Windows will re-generate these anyway the next time you browse libraries with photos and videos (and the process slows down folder browsing for a while).